How To Reconcile Credit Card Accounts in QuickBooks Online

 QuickBooks will display a message to confirm the reconciliation is complete and to ask if you want to make a payment towards this credit card balance.

-You don’t have to select an option at this point as you can write a check or enter a bill later by going to the Write Check or Create Bill screens directly.
+You don’t have to select an option at this point, as you can write a check or enter a bill later by going to the Write Check or Create Bill screens directly.
 But if you want to make a payment now, then do one of the following:

 A. Click Pay all or a portion of the bill now to go to the Write Check screen, where you can create a check for the credit card balance you wish to pay.
 The category should default to the credit card account you just reconciled, and you shouldn’t change it.
+For more information, see our tutorial on how to write and print checks in QuickBooks Online.

 B. Click on Enter a bill to pay later to go to the Create Bill screen, where you can enter a bill for the balance you wish to pay by the due date shown on the credit card statement.
 Make sure the category is the credit card you just reconciled, the bill date is the statement date, and the due date agrees with the due date on the credit card statement.
+This is explained in detail in our guide on how to enter bills in QuickBooks Online.

 You should enter a bill because doing so moves a portion of your credit card liability to a current accounts payable (A/P).
 The advantage is that your credit card payment and due date now appear with your other A/P, so you have a reminder to pay the bill before it becomes overdue.